 We use only the finest pure Brazilian slate and always with these two specifications: inch-thick, in a three-piece configuration.
 The slate is also diamond honed on both sides for maximum flatness.
 Moreover, we use either solid wood or, in some cases, lumber core slate frames.
 Both have been proven over time and will last for many years.

 Most use an exposed wood screen to fasten the rail and blind, or T-nails covered up with wood filler.
 The T-nail juncture leaves a fairly visible blemish and becomes annoying over time.
-Either alternative results in blinds that become wobbly with wear and which may fall off.
+Either alternative result in blinds that become wobbly with wear and which may fall off.

 Beauty and strength.
 This item hangs down from the rail of the pool table.
 Mostly ornamental, its main function is to cover the slate from the side view.
 However, the blind panels take a lot of abuse from players bumping and leaning upon them, so must be securely mounted.